![]() ![]() Choose another writer in this calendar:

 Fredric Brown (1906-1972) |

 One of the most ingenious American crime and mystery writers, who published science fiction to overcome – as he said – the too real aspect of detective fiction.
-Fredric Brown also wrote television plays for Alfred Hitchcock series.
+Fredric Brown also wrote TV scripts for Alfred Hitchcock.
 His plots were inventive, he used often humour and paradoxes, and his sex scenes were gleefully provocative.
-'Once I said to him I needed a model for an antagonist in one of my stories and was trying to think of someone I really hated.
-"Wrong," he [Fredric Brown] said.
-"Base your villain on someone you like.
-That'll give him some sympathetic traits and make him much more believable."' (from 'My Friend Fredric Brown' by Walt Sheldon in The Big Book of Noir, ed. by Ed Gorman et al., 1998) Fredric William Brown was born in Cincinnati, Ohio, the only child
+Mentally, the Martians were even more alike than they were physically, although again there was minor variation—some of them were even worse than others.
+Fredric William Brown was born in Cincinnati, Ohio, the only child

 of Karl Lewis Brown, a newspaperman, and Emma Amelia (Graham) Brown.